Toscan0/IST-Thesis-FaradayMuseum/README.md

 <pre>

 IST-Thesis-Faraday-Museum
-├─ Project
+├─ Artist Work
+│	└─ Contains the work done by the Fine Arts Students ├─ Project
 │	└─ Contains the work developed in the context of this thesis ├─ State of the Art
-│	└─ Contains the work performed in the thesis project class └─ Targets
+│	└─ Contains the work performed in the thesis project class ├─ Targets
-	└─ Contains the image and model targets to use with our app
+│	└─ Contains the image and model targets to use with our app └─ UserTests Data
+	└─ Contains the data collected during the user tests performed

 </pre>